isync/www-dailymotion-download/README.md

 based youtube-dl does:
 help a user download videos from Dailymotion.com.

-So far, this here is only a mirror.
-We'll see when I find time to test and work on it.
+## Origin

+Found some time to worik on it.
+Got it back into a barely usable state again.

 Anyone willing to help out?
 Happy fork'ing!

 ## Origin